Salah1174/Distributed-Web-Crawling-and-Indexing-System-using-Cloud-Computing/README.md

 2. Scaling Policies:

     - Add the appropriate scaling policies
+    - As an example our system uses CloudWatch metrics (e.g., SQS queue length) to trigger autoscaling events., where Worker Nodes (Crawler and Indexer Nodes) are scaled up or down based on the number of pending tasks in the queues.

 3. Monitoring:

     - Use CloudWatch to monitor the scaling activity.

+### notes
+- Fault Tolerance: Heartbeat monitoring implemented in our code ensures that failed nodes are detected and replaced automatically.
 ***

 ## Testing and Debugging